awsdocs/aws-php-developers-guide/doc_source/guide_configuration.md

 # Configuration for the AWS SDK for PHP Version 3<a name="guide_configuration"></a>

-This guide describes client constructor options\.
-These options can be provided in a client constructor or provided to the `Aws\Sdk` class\.
+Client constructor options can be provided in a client constructor or provided to the [https://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.Sdk.html](https://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.Sdk.html) class\.
 The array of options provided to a specific type of client can vary, based on which client you are creating\.
 These custom client configuration options are described in the [API documentation](https://docs.aws.amazon.com/aws-sdk-php/latest/) of each client\.

 Note that some configuration options will check and use default values based on environment variables or an AWS configuration file\.
 By default, the configuration file being checked will be `.aws/config` in your home directory, commonly `~/.aws/config`\.
 However, you can use the environment variable `AWS_CONFIG_FILE` to set where your default config file location is\.
-This may be especially useful if you are restricting file access to certain directories with `open_basedir` and the like\.
+For example, this may be useful if you are restricting file access to certain directories with `open_basedir`\.

+For more information on the location and formatting of the shared AWS `config` and `credentials` files, see [Configuration](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html) in the *AWS SDKs and Tools Reference Guide*\.

+For details on all global configuration settings that you can set in the AWS configuration files or as environment variables, see [Configuration and authentication settings reference](https://docs.aws.amazon.com/sdkref/latest/guide/settings-reference.html) in the *AWS SDKs and Tools Reference Guide*\.

 **Topics**
 + [api\_provider](#api-provider)